Senate Bill 754 applies to conduct occurring on or after January 1, 2018.

 - Communicate the potential risks of tobacco products.

-This final rule goes into effect on August 8, 2016.
+This final rule went into effect on August 8, 2016.

 For a summary of the rules for tobacco retailers, visit: Retailer Overview of FDA Regulations for Selling Tobacco Products.